 Below, we’ll outline the commodities to be aware of when importing furniture into Australia.

 Importing furniture made of solid timber is a biosecurity risk due to the risk of mould, fungi, insect and pest contamination.
-This sort of infestation can occur while timber is being stored at a warehouse, in a construction site, shipping containers and other diverse environments.
+This sort of infestation can occur while the timber is being stored at a warehouse, in a construction site, in shipping containers and in other diverse environments.
 Timber absorbs moisture, and subsequently attracts pests.

 Plywood is material made from thin layers of wood (called “plies”, hence the name).
 It’s a sheet material put together by combining and gluing together several layers of wood veneer.
-It can be used to create beautiful furniture, and can even be used packaging.
+It can be used to create beautiful furniture, and can even be used in packaging.

 Plywood is engineered wood, so it’s not as high risk as solid timber.
 You’ll need a newly manufactured plywood declaration for import.

 Importing items containing feathers are allowed into Australia if they are manufactured feather items for personal use, and you can bring up to 10 feather articles as a personal import.
-But if you’re importing feather articles (like furniture containing feather) that don’t meet those specifications, you’ll need to properly treat them prior to import.
+But if you’re importing feather articles (like furniture containing feathers) that don’t meet those specifications, you’ll need to properly treat them prior to import.